CLIUtils/CLI11/README.md

 -   `.positionals_at_end()`: 🆕 Specify that positional arguments occur as the last arguments and throw an error if an unexpected positional is encountered.
 -   `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.
 -   `.footer(message)`: Set text to appear at the bottom of the help string.
+-   `.footer(std::string())`: 🚧 Set a callback to generate a string that will appear at the end of the help string.
 -   `.set_help_flag(name, message)`: Set the help flag name and message, returns a pointer to the created option.
 -   `.set_help_all_flag(name, message)`: Set the help all flag name and message, returns a pointer to the created option.
 Expands subcommands.
 -   `.failure_message(func)`: Set the failure message function.
 Two provided: `CLI::FailureMessage::help` and `CLI::FailureMessage::simple` (the default).